tomlinsonk/plurality-replicator-dynamics/README.md

 This repository accompanies the paper

 > Kiran Tomlinson, Tanvi Namjoshi, Johan Ugander, and Jon Kleinberg.
 Replicating Electoral Success.
-2024.
+AAAI 2024.
 > https://arxiv.org/abs/2402.17109

 We have included all code for running simulations, generating plots, and all results files.